 SOC 2203 Urban Sociology

 SOC 2212 Wealth, Power, & Prestige in American Society

 SOC 3328 Social Inequality and Justice

 SOC 3355 Aging and Gender

 SOC 4427 Gender and Society

 SOC 4429 Race and Ethnic Relations in the U.S.

 Contact: Dr. Lemke, Sociology

 MINOR IN AFRICAN-AMERICAN STUDIES (20 HRS.)

-Required Courses (Any of the courses below NOT taken as a required course may be taken as an elective.):
+Required Courses

+One Course from:

-SOC 4429 Race and Ethnic Relations in the U.S.
+SOC 3429 Race and Ethnic Relations in the United States

-and

-ENG 2258 African-American Literature or HIS 3328 African-American History and

-MUL 2231 The Heritage of African-American Music I or MUL 2232 The Heritage of African-American Music II

-Two courses from the list below:
+PSI 3312 The Politics of African Diaspora

+One course from:

-ENG 2253 Southern Literature ENG 2258 African-American Literature HIS 3328 African-American History MUL 2231 The Heritage of African-American Music I
+ENG 2258 African-American Literature HIS 3328 African-American History One course from:

-MUL 2232 The Heritage of African-American Music II

-MUL 2210 History of Jazz

-MUL/REL 2235 History of Gospel Music

-REL 2212 Martin and Malcolm

-REL/SOC 3328 Social Inequality and Justice

-Other related courses with coordinator's approval.

-Contact: Dr. Harlow, Sociology

-Sociology Course Descriptions (SOC)

-1104 Introductory to Global Societies

-4 credits

-This course offers an overview of the discipline of sociology from a global perspective, focusing particularly on cross-cultural comparisons of social, economic and political relationships.
+MUL 2231 The Heritage of African-American Music I MUL 2232 The Heritage of African-American Music II Students may take one of these music courses to be applied toward the minor, or both courses to fulfill requirements toward the minor and a heritage sequence.
+Other appropriate special topic courses may be substituted with approval from the coordinator.
+Electives (two courses from below any of the options not chosen as a required course may be taken as an elective) ENG 2258 African-American Literature ENG 2253 Southern Literature HIS 3328 African-American History MUL 2210 History of Jazz MUL/REL 2235 History of Gospel Music MUL 2231 The Heritage of African-American Music I MUL 2232 The Heritage of African-American Music II PSI 2217 Contemporary African Politics PSI 3312 The Politics of African Diaspora PSI 3315 The Politics of Ethnicity and Nationalism REL/SOC 3328 Social Inequality and Justice REL 2212 Martin and Malcolm SOC 3429 Race and Ethnic Relations in the United States Other appropriate special topics courses may be substituted with the approval from the coordinator. ociology 1104 Introductory to Global Societies 4 credits This course offers an overview of the This course offers an overview of the discipline of sociology from a global perspective, focusing particularly on cross-cultural comparisons of social, economic and political relationships.
 It explores how social forces impact the structure of society, its social institutions as well as cultural patterns, groups, personality, and human interactions.
 Special attention is paid to indigenous groups in America and other parts of the world.

-Social Science.
+Global Perspective.